-Andrea Panzer is the founder of Ashtanga.Yoga.Inspiration and Apana Ashtanga Yoga Teacher Training.
+Andrea Panzer is the founder of Ashtanga.Yoga.Inspiration & Apana Yoga Teacher Training - Ashtanga Vinyasa Yoga - 'THE GENTLE FLOW'

 I was born in 1959.
 The sun was in the Scorpio and Ascendant Sagittarius.